Keywords: Visual Document Retrieval, Multimodal Encoder, Late Interaction, Document Embeddings

 TL;DR: We revisit decisions in the training process of visual document retrievers and demonstrate our findings by releasing a small model that outperforms 10x bigger models on benchmarks.

-Through controlled experiments, we establish a principled recipe for improving visual document retrieval models.
+Through controlled experiments, we revisit the entire training pipeline, and establish a principled recipe for improving visual document retrieval models.
 We notably measure the impact of attention masking, image resolution, modality alignment data regimes, and late interaction centered contrastive objectives which emerge as central performance factors.

-Building on these insights, we release ModernVBERT, a compact 250M-parameter vision–language encoder that outperforms models up to 10 times larger when finetuned on document retrieval tasks.
-Models and code are made available at https://huggingface.co/XXX in the public version of this work.
+Building on these insights, we release ModernVBert, a compact 250M parameter vision–language encoder that outperforms recent models up to 10 times larger when fine-tuned on document retrieval tasks, enabling efficient inference on cheap CPU hardware and greatly reducing latency and costs while maintaining strong performance.
+Models, code and data are available in the public version of this work under an open license.

 Supplementary Material: zip